mitodl/mit-open/frontends/README.md

 docker compose up nginx web db
 ```

-The front end is served at `http://localhost:8062` and changes are hot reloaded into the page.
-Changes are also built to disk and available on 8063 on page refresh (if the backend is running in Docker).
+The application is served at `http://localhost:8062`, using the API hosted on your local Docker.

-### Frontend Dev Server proxying to RC or Prod
+### Local Frontend Dev Server proxying to RC or Prod

 When working on the front end in isolation or to test changes against APIs already running in RC, the frontend dev server is configured to run against our hosted RC API without running the backend stack locally.